-Educators: check out these useful resources (lesson plans, worksheets, printouts and other interactive learning tools) to bring virtual Ocean Fun Days straight to your classroom.
+Educators: check out these useful resources (lesson plans, worksheets, printouts and other interactive learning tools) to bring Ocean Fun Days straight to your classroom.

 Crab Anatomy Paper Craft: Grab some crayons, scissors and tape to make a Blue Crab … and locate the crab’s anatomy: their stomachs, heart and tiny brains!
 Please have adult supervision when using scissors.